Flutter-Projects-by-Musaab-Alrabie/Thought-Keeper/README.md

 - [Suggest improvements](https://github.com/Flutter-Projects-by-Musaab-Alrabie/Thought-Keeper/issues/new/choose) – Share ideas or enhancements to make the app better.

 ### 📄 License

 - This project is licensed under the MIT License.

+## 🙏 Support

+If you find this project helpful, consider giving it a star!
+You can also reach out to me on [LinkedIn](https://www.linkedin.com/in/musaab-al-rabie/) for any questions or feedback.

+***